Jarell Quansah

+Youth career

+Quansah joined Liverpool at the age of five, from Woolston Rovers and Rope and Anchor FC in his native Warrington.

 Club career

-Quansah joined Liverpool at the age of five, from Woolston Rovers in his native Warrington.
+Liverpool

 Quansah signed his first contract with the Premier League club on 4 February 2021.
-During this 2020–21 season, he captained the Liverpool Under-18 side that made it to the FA Youth Cup final, along the likes of Billy Koumetio, Melkamu Frauendorf, Max Woltman, Conor Bradley or Luke Chambers.
+During this 2020–21 season, he captained the Liverpool under-18 side that made it to the FA Youth Cup final, along the likes of Billy Koumetio, Melkamu Frauendorf, Max Woltman, Conor Bradley and Luke Chambers.

-The next season, he captained the UEFA Youth League team, whilst also playing in the Premier League 2 with the reserves, and playing a key role with the latter during the Lancashire Senior Cup victory.
+The next season, Quansah captained the UEFA Youth League team, whilst also playing in the Premier League 2 with the reserves, and playing a key role with the latter during the Lancashire Senior Cup victory.

 Quansah then made his first appearance on the team sheet with the senior team, in the Premier League and EFL Cup, not coming off the bench however as Liverpool won both domestic cups, finishing just two victories short from a historic quadruple.

 On 20 January 2023, Quansah joined League One club Bristol Rovers on loan until the end of the season.
 He made his senior debut on 28 January, playing the duration of a 5–1 defeat to Morecambe, impressing despite the result.
 Following an impressive performance in a 0–0 draw with Ipswich Town, Rovers' manager Joey Barton predicted Quansah to be destined for the top level of the game, citing his ability on the ball as a key asset.
 On 18 March, he received a first career sending-off for violent conduct in the last minutes of a 2–0 home defeat to Portsmouth.

+On 27 August 2023, Quansah made his professional debut for Liverpool, coming on as a substitute for Joël Matip in a 2–1 win over Newcastle United in the Premier League.
+On 14 December, Quansah scored his first goal for Liverpool against Union Saint-Gilloise in the UEFA Europa league in a 2–1 defeat.

+On 25 February 2024, Liverpool played in the 2024 EFL Cup final against Chelsea at Wembley Stadium.
+During extra time, in the 106th minute of the game, Quansah was substituted on for Ibrahima Konaté.
+Liverpool went on to win the match 1–0 after extra time, earning Quansah his first trophy with the club.
+Later that year, on 13 May, he scored his first Premier League goal in a 3–3 away draw against Aston Villa, and then scored for a second successive game against Wolverhampton Wanderers in Jürgen Klopp's last game in charge of the club on 19 May 2024.
+On 7 October 2024, he signed a new long-term contract with Liverpool.

+On 27 April 2025, Liverpool won the 2024–25 Premier League, after a 5–1 win against Tottenham Hotspur earning Quansah his second trophy at the club.